klaytn/kips/KIPs/kip-37.md

 The optional `KIP37Burnable` extension can be identified with the (KIP-13 Standard Interface Detection)[https://kips.klaytn.com/KIPs/kip-13].

-If the optional `KIP37Burnable` extension is included:
+If the optional `KIP37Burnable` extension is included, the following features MUST be implemented:

 - The KIP-13 `KIP37Burnable` function MUST return the constant value `true` if `0x9e094e9e` is passed through the `interfaceID` argument.
 - When minting/creating tokens, the `_from` argument MUST be set to `0x0` (i.e. zero address).
 See [Minting-creating and burning-destroying rules](#minting-creating-and-burning-destroying-rules).